TransitApp/gtfsNodeLib/README.md

 });
 ```

-## Keep in mind: synchronous loading and indexes

-This project is Transit's old GTFS implementation, using callbacks and plain objects.
-The main advantage is that
-is it light and simple to use, but it has some drawbacks.
-The two biggest ones are the indexes and the synchronous loading of tables.

 ### Indexes

 The tables are loaded and saved as Maps, to allow o(1) access using the ids.
 The routes are therefore indexed by the